 You have a period of 3 months following the date the decision was made in which to lodge an appeal or review.

 Review by Local Review Body

-If your application was a local development determined using delegated powers - that is determined by our officers rather than without going to a committee, then you should seek a review of the case by the Local Review Body.
+If your application was a local development determined using delegated powers - that is determined by our officers without going to a committee, then you should seek a review of the case by the Local Review Body.

 This body is administered by our Review Body Administrative Team, and is quite separate from the planning service.

 Appeal to Scottish Ministers

 This action should be taken for major applications or local applications which were determined by a Planning Applications Committee.
 This way of appealling should also be used for:

 - Consent to display advertisements

 You can submit an appeal online at the Scottish Government's e-planning portal or by contacting the Directorate for Planning and Environmental Appeals.

 - Read the Scottish Government’s advice about submitting an appeal